JReyDev/Regression-DecisionTree_RandomForest-Explained/README.md

         self.min_samples_split = min_samples_split
         self.max_depth = max_depth
 ```
-#### Now we begin creating our DecisionTreeRegressor Class and initiliaze it with variables:

 #### Root serves as the starting point of the tree, by default it is empty as no tree exists yet.
 #### Min_samples_split is our minimum number of values left to make a split after splitting the group, default is 2.